 Foot pain in the "ball of your foot," the area between your arch and the toes, is generally called metatarsalgia.
 The pain usually centers on one or more of the five bones (metatarsals) in this mid-portion of the foot.
+It is common in athletes who play high impact sports.
+Overuse and recent weight gain can also lead to metatarsalgia.

 Causes of Metatarsalgia